Factbox: Indonesia's presidential and vice-presidential candidates

 Amin was born near Jakarta when the Dutch East Indies was under Japanese occupation.
 The 75-yearold cleric and politician has degrees in Islamic law and sharia economics and has written books on Islamic banking and economics, the meaning of jihad, terrorism and fatwas.

 He has served as a lawmaker in local and national legislatures, representing the National Awakening Party.
-The party is affiliated with Indonesia’s largest mass Muslim organisation Nahdlatul Ulama (NU) which Amin has led as its “supreme leader” since 2015.
+The party is affiliated with Indonesia’s largest mass Muslim organization Nahdlatul Ulama (NU) which Amin has led as its “supreme leader” since 2015.
 NU boasts as many as 40 million members and has considerable political influence.

 Amin is also on the board of a government agency promoting the values of Pancasila, Indonesia’s national credo embracing the principles of religious freedom and pluralism.